bumpcrypto/bumpcrypto.github.io/README.md

 # Red Panda

-contact me on [twitter](https://twitter.com/dablackbera), [github](https://github.com/blackbera) or via email
+contact me on [twitter](https://twitter.com/0xiredpanda), [github](https://github.com/bumpcrypto) or via email

-I'm a protocol/full stack engineer and consultant specializing in blockchain development and developer relations.
+I'm a protocol/full stack engineer and consultant specializing in app development and sometimes building developer communities.

-My technical interests are in decentralized governance, rollups, and custom EVM hooks.
+My technical interests are in game theory and incentive structures for defi protocols.
 My engineering focus is on building high-quality web3 applications and tools that drive real-world adoption of blockchain technology.

 If you're working on interesting problems in the web3 space, I'd love to connect and discuss potential collaborations.